 In the early 1980s, the Tonkin Highway was built.
 Unfortunately, the highway cut through the old communities of Whatley and Hampton Park, changing the character of these areas forever.
 The construction also had the effect of cutting off the old routes of Walter Road and Beechboro Road.
 An overpass was instead built at the newer Broun Avenue.

 In 1983, the Shire became the City of Bayswater, a reflection of its increased population and changed character.
 This coincided with the move to the current council offices at 61 Broun Avenue, Morley.

 The Galleria shopping centre opened in 1994, on the site of the old Boans building that burned down in 1986.
 Morley is one of the largest commercial district outside Perth and further growth is expected.

 The City's population is growing with significant infill development occurring throughout all of the suburbs.
-Development is focused around the train stations of Maylands and Bayswater and the Morley activity center.
+Development is focused around the train stations of Maylands and Bayswater and the Morley activity centre.
 These areas are experiencing significant increases in residential densities and new retail developments.